jplhomer/site/src/posts/shopify-one-year.md

 When we started building Hydrogen, we had a decision to make.

-Every other modern JavaScript framework had invented their own way of fetching data for a given route, hydrating that on the page, and fetching more data for future page navigations on the client (sorry if this made no sense to you — this is OK).
+Every other modern JavaScript framework had invented their own way of fetching data for a given route, hydrating that on the page, and fetching more data for future page navigations on the client. _If these words made no sense to you, don't worry — it doesn't matter_.

 It felt icky to be inventing yet another unique strategy when this cool new experimental thing called [React Server Components](https://reactjs.org/blog/2020/12/21/data-fetching-with-react-server-components.html) had been announced last December.